Student Loan Forgiveness: What You Need to Know

 What about Biden’s new income-driven repayment plan?

-Along with Biden’s August announcement regarding canceling federal student loan debt, he said he would create a plan that make repayment manageable for borrowers.
+Along with Biden’s August announcement regarding canceling federal student loan debt, he said he would create a plan that makes repayment manageable for borrowers.

 Who can qualify for student loan forgiveness?

-If you received Pell grant that are reserved for undergraduates need, you can have up to $20,000 forgiven.
-Along with this, if you are a current borrower or a dependent student, apply for relief based on your parents’ income that your own.
+If you receive a Pell Grant reserved for undergraduate needs, you can have up to $20,000 forgiven.
+Along with this, if you are a current borrower or a dependent student, apply for relief based on your parents’ income rather than your own.

-When they submit the application, for the borrowers, it is needed to self-attest that the income is under the eligibility threshold.
+When they apply, the borrowers, need to self-attest that their income is under the eligibility threshold.
 Along with this, they are also required to certify the information is accurate upon penalty of perjury.

 When will I receive my debt relief?

-The Biden administration has said it may take few weeks to process an application when it is submitted.
-Officials expect are capable to grant relief before payments are set for resuming, when the pandemic-related pause expires.
+The Biden administration has said it may take a few weeks to process an application when it is submitted.
+Officials expect are capable to grant relief before payments are set for resuming when the pandemic-related pause expires.

 Currently, the administration holds off on canceling the student loan debt while the 8th Circuit Court of Appeals hears a legal challenge.
 If the court lifts the stay on the program, it has an estimated 8 million borrowers can receive debt relief because the Department of Education already has income on file.